rust-lang/blog.rust-lang.org/posts/inside-rust/2020-07-09-lang-team-path-to-membership.md

-We concluded that we'll start experimenting with "non-team-member liaisons", and that people who are maybe interested in that role can reach out privately to Josh Triplett or myself.
+We concluded that we'll start experimenting with "non-team-member liaisons", and that people who are maybe interested in that role can reach out privately to Josh Triplett or myself (nikomatsakis).
 Further, we'll work to write up the "path to membership" as well as the expectations for team membership.